 IMPORTANT: One thing you will want for swapping interior LEDs is a set of plastic pry tools.
 They are fairly inexpensive and you will use them again if you plan on future mods.

 In terms of pricing, VLEDS are not the cheapest on the market but they are of higher quality than most.

-When it comes to direct fit bulbs for the automotive industry, VLEDS has the attention to detail in the design, the packaging and customer service, which all go a long way in my book.
-You may also want to check out their ‘why choose us’ page, that helped me seal the deal.
+When it comes to direct fit bulbs for the automotive industry, VLEDS has the attention to detail in the design, the packaging, and customer service, which all go a long way in my book.
+You may also want to check out their ‘why choose us’ page, which helped me seal the deal.

 Front Map Lights